KenticoDevTrev/MVCCaching/Documentation.md

 * [OutputCacheKeyOptionExtension.cs](https://github.com/KenticoDevTrev/MVCCaching/blob/master/MVCCaching.Kentico.Examples/Extensions/OutputCacheKeyOptionsExtension.cs) -> How to add `VaryByExtensions`
 * [ExampleCacheKey.cs](https://github.com/KenticoDevTrev/MVCCaching/blob/master/MVCCaching.Kentico.Examples/Extensions/ExampleCacheKey.cs) -> Example Cache Key implementation

-## Setting Cache Dependencies
+## Setting Output Cache Dependencies
-As with the Caching, Cache dependencies on your output cache are important.
+As with the Data Caching, Output Cache Dependencies are important.
 How these operate is Cache Dependencies are added to the Current `HttpResponse`, then cache handlers can use those to find out which responses should be cleared when a cache dependency is touched.

 The [CMSRegistrationSource.cs](https://github.com/KenticoDevTrev/MVCCaching/blob/master/MVCCaching.Kentico/Infrastructure/Caching/Implementations/CMSRegistrationSource.cs) implements Kentico’s various services which include it’s Cache Dependency checks and clearing of those caches when the appropriate elements are updated in the database.